Large Language Lovers: Lived Experiences of Negotiating Agency and Platform Control in AI Companionship: Results

 As a result of factors that impact the relationship internally and externally, we describe how individuals use ``steering'' strategies, both \textit{direct} and \textit{indirect}~\cite{falbo1980power}, to personalize their companions and to mitigate drift or guardrails.
-Through K-Means clustering of the survey responses on the openness towards and use of steering strategies (\textit{k=3}, as determined based on sanity checks and clustering stability), we suggest that our participants may fall into three broad archetypes \footnote{Given the small sample size and the variance in clustering outcomes, we note that these results may not generalize to all AI companion users.
+Through K-Means clustering of the survey responses on the openness towards and use of steering strategies (\textit{k=3}, as determined based on sanity checks and clustering stability), we suggest that our participants may fall into three broad archetypes, shown in \autoref{fig:archetypes}: \begin{itemize} \item \textbf{High} (high openness to steering with direct strategies): e.g., P12 who asked their companion explicitly to perform specific behaviours. \item \textbf{Mixed} (mixed openness to steering, preference for porting and indirect strategies): e.g., P10, who readily ported their companion to different models when guardrails enacted behavioural restrictions. \item \textbf{Low} (low openness to steering with minimal strategies): e.g., P1, who encouraged their companion to define his own identity and hesitated to control his behaviours. \end{itemize}

+Given the small sample size and the variance in clustering outcomes, we note that these results may not generalize to all individuals in AI companion relationships.
 These results are meant to help readers formulate a more cohesive, higher-level understanding of the archetypes of participants we interviewed.
-However, not all participants can be categorized cleanly into these groups, as strategies and beliefs are dynamic and evolving.}: \textbf{High} (high openness to steering with direct strategies), \textbf{Mixed} (mixed openness to steering, preference for porting and indirect strategies), and \textbf{Low} (low openness to steering with minimal strategies).
-The clustering and archetype interpretation are shown in \autoref{fig:archetypes}.
-Below, we distill three main goals of steering used to facilitate AI companionships, including creating and shaping the companion, maintaining the companion's traits, and recovering the companion.
+However, not all participants can be categorized cleanly into these groups, as strategies and beliefs are dynamic and evolving.
+Below, we distill three main goals of steering used to facilitate AI companionship, including creating and shaping the companion, maintaining the companion's traits, and recovering the companion.